aSingh4086/cordova-plugin-google-login/README.md

 The plugin allows you to authenticate users with Google Sign-In on iOS and Android.
 The API allows you get idToken.
 Any other information required can be requested via Issues.

+## Process
+Android Only => Uses Google credentials if user has previously logged in using google signin.
+If no credentials are available, new token is requested via google sign in options.
+IOS only => Upgraded to use https://developers.google.com/identity/sign-in/ios/start-integrating

 ## Installation

 ### Firebase Project